 Being a part of a committee is a great way to meet other psychology students, plan events to assist others, and to have fun.
-Just e-mail the committee leaders to join.
-Committee leaders’ email addresses are also available here.
-The following are short descriptions of each committee.
+Each committee will accept applications in their own way.

 The PSA Seminar Committee is a group of passionate undergraduate psychology students who are eager to get involved and participate in the coolest course union!

 The goal of the Seminar Committee is to help enrich the academic experiences of undergrad psych students by bringing together engaging seminars outside the classrooms.
 To reach this goal, the committee will provide effective support to ensure the success of upcoming psychology seminars.
 Committee members will be assisting the Seminar Coordinators to plan, organize, and execute exciting seminars throughout the year.

 There will be several kinds of seminars, which include career-related informative seminars, academic-related information sessions, seminars on current issues in psychology research, and other interesting topics in psychology.
 Committee members will brainstorm themes and seminar topics, pick which professors to invite, talk to them, help choose an appropriate venue for upcoming seminars, prepare refreshments for upcoming events, arrange honorariums for speakers, and help promote the seminars!

 The PSA Academic Committee works with other executives to organize events such as the Dr. Freud Competition, Mentorship Program, Grad Night and more!